 Got that done?
 Perfect. then just spread it over your crust.

-Now you have a decision to make.
-Either put the chocolate chips on the cake before you put in the fridge, push them into the caramel layer once the cake has set, or skip adding the chocolate chips all together.
-I, personally, like adding the chocolate chips.
-Makes for a “crunchy surprise” :D
+Now you have the decision to make.
+Either put the chocolate chips on the cake before you put it in the fridge, push them into the caramel layer once the cake has set, or skip adding the chocolate chips altogether.
+I, personally, like adding chocolate chips.
+Makes for a "crunchy surprise" :D

 All that is left to do now is wait until the caramel cheesecake is set.
 Then remove it carefully from the springform, admire it for a few seconds (tops!), and dig in!

-Don’t want caramel in or on your vegan cheesecake?
-Well…that’s bizarre.
-O.K. maybe some of these will catch your fancy :)
+Don't want caramel in or on your vegan cheesecake?
+Well...that's bizarre.
+O.K. maybe one of these vegan cheesecake recipes will catch your fancy! :)